wp-plugins/corner-bracket-lover/README.txt

 Tags: china, chinese, character, comment, comments, content, contents, excerpt, excerpts, feed, feeds, html, multisite, page, pages, plugin, plugins, post, posts, text, title, wpmu, writing
 Requires at least: 1.5
 Tested up to: 3.5
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin converts all full-width quotation marks to traditional corner brackets.
-Useful for some Chinese writer.
+A plugin converts all full-width quotation marks (“” and ‘’) to traditional corner brackets (「」 and 『』).

 == Description ==

-A plugin converts all full-width quotation marks to traditional corner brackets.
+A plugin converts all full-width quotation marks (`“”` and `‘’`) to traditional corner brackets (`「」` and `『』`).
 A must-have plugin if you're a Chinese writer or just a corner brackets lover.
 This plugin also works fine with multisite enabled WordPress (aka.
 WordPress Mu).

 == Installation ==